trang-nguyenn/Algorithms/DFS/Readme.md

 Aug 16:

-Developed from the examples from the concanated words, we can either use DP (preferably with memo) for DFS to search over the data structure, I can solve a variety of hard problems today.
+Developed from the examples from the concanated words, we can either use DP (preferably with memo) or DFS to search over the data structure.
+I learn to simplify the memo-DP code with dictionary for memo and if .. not in memo to save some lines of code.
+Based on the techniques, I can solve a variety of hard problems today.

 Here are examples: